Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Engines.md

 As of this update, the Jet Engine model does not have a battery, however the key features of the model are visible- you just have to turn the fan yourself!

 Turbofan engines (like our model) are an extension of turbojet engines (developed by Whittle in Cambridge!
 The Whittle lab is named after him).
-Turbojet engine work by drawing air into the front of the engine, mixing it with fuel and then burning the fuel.
-This increase the temperature and pressure of the gases in the combustion chamber, so when they are let out of the exhaust they are moving much faster than they were at inlet to the engine.
+Turbojet engines work by drawing air into the front of the engine, mixing it with fuel and then burning the fuel.
+This increases the temperature and pressure of the gases in the combustion chamber, so when they are let out of the exhaust they are moving much faster than they were at inlet to the engine.
 The important thing here is that there has been an increase in the air momentum in the direction opposite to the aircraft travel- which produces a force on the engine.
 I explained this by getting the kids to think about the force they experience when shooting a bow and arrow.

 Turbojet engines are inefficent- the speed of the exhaust is very high and most of the energy contained within the exhaust is lost.
 Therefore turbofan engines were developed to improve efficiency.
 To reduce the kinetic energy left in the exhaust jet, more air should be accelerated to a lower speed (thrust is proportional to both mass flow rate and change in velocity, but kinetic energy wasted in exhaust is proportional to mass flow rate and change in velocity<sup>2</sup>, so more mass accelerated less is better).
 This is done by using a big fan on the front of the engine - we can control quite precisly how much the air is accelerated using this fan.
 This big fan needs lots of energy to turn- so we use a central mass flow which passes through a combustion chamber and then some turbines which spin the big fan.